satoshilira/whitepaper-site/content/003-minted-lira-distribution/_index.md

 **Distribution Breakdown**

-he distribution breakdown of the remaining LIRA tokens is as follows:
+The distribution breakdown of the remaining LIRA tokens is as follows: